 - Choose a diet low in salt and animal protein.

 - Use caution with calcium supplements.
-Calcium in food doesn’t have an effect on your risk of stones, but calcium supplements have been linked to increased risk of stones.
+Calcium in food doesn’t affect your risk of stones, but calcium supplements have been linked to increased risk of stones.

 If stone fragments are obtained, they can be sent for analysis.
 This information can help us decide the appropriate way to counsel patients on preventing future stones.
-In difficult cases, we may need to collect urine over a 24 hour period or send special blood studies.
+In difficult cases, we may need to collect urine over 24 hours or send special blood studies.

 What are the Symptoms of Kidney Stones?